The Regularity Theory for the Double Obstacle Problem for Fully Nonlinear Operator

 \section{Regularity of the Free Boundary $\Gamma(u)$}

-In this section, we discuss the regularity of the free boundaries of the double obstacle problem, \eqref{eq-main-local}.
-In Subsection \ref{sec-cla}, we show the classification of the global solution, the global solution $u \in P_\infty(M)$ with the upper obstacle $\psi(x)=\frac{a}{2}(x_n^+)^2$ ($a>1$) and thickness assumption, \eqref{thi psi0 zero0}, is one-dimensional, and $u=\frac{1}{2}(x^+_n)^2$ or $u=\frac{a}{2}(x_n^+)^2$, see Proposition \ref{cla}.
-In Subsection \ref{sec-dir}, we prove the directional monotonicity of the local solution $u\in P_1(M)$.
-As a result, we have that $u\in P_1(M)$ is nonnegative in a small neighborhood $B$ of $0$ which implies that the solution $u\in P_1(M)$ is a solution of the simple problem \eqref{eq-ori-local} in $B_1$.
-Consequently, the blowup $u_0$ of $u$ should be $\frac{1}{2}(x^+_n)^2$, not $\frac{a}{2}(x^+_n)^2$.
-In other words, we have the the uniqueness of the blowup $u_0=\frac{1}{2}(x^+_n)^2$ of $u\in P_1(M)$.
+In this section, we discuss the regularity of the free boundary of the double obstacle problem, \eqref{eq-main-local}.
+In Subsection \ref{sec-cla}, we show the classification of the global solution, which means that the global solution $u \in P_\infty(M)$ with the upper obstacle $\psi(x)=\frac{a}{2}(x_n^+)^2$ ($a>1$) is $u=\frac{1}{2}(x^+_n)^2$ or $u=\frac{a}{2}(x_n^+)^2$, see Proposition \ref{cla}.
+In Subsection \ref{sec-dir}, we prove the directional monotonicity of the local solution $u\in P_1(M)$, Lemma \ref{dir mon}.
+Then, we have that $u\in P_1(M)$ is nonnegative in a small neighborhood $B$ of $0$, and $u$ is a solution of the simple problem \eqref{eq-ori-local} in $B$.
+Therefore, the blowup $u_0$ of $u$ should be $\frac{1}{2}(x^+_n)^2$, not $\frac{a}{2}(x^+_n)^2$, see Remark \ref{rere}.
+In other words, we have the uniqueness of the blowup $u_0=\frac{1}{2}(x^+_n)^2$ of $u\in P_1(M)$.
 Finally, we prove the regularity of the free boundary $\Gamma(u)$, by using the directional monotonicity.